Don’t forget the Panel

 It doesn’t matter if we aligned the belt, dialed in the charge, cleaned the condenser and got the drain pan clean.
 We look like dummies because the panel fell off.

-It doesn’t matter that we’ve had some crazy storms or that some of the screws were stripped out long before we got there.
+It doesn’t matter if we’ve had crazy storms or that some of the screws were stripped out long before we got there.
 What matters is that we serviced it and the panel fell off.

 Some of you will roll your eyes that this is even a tech tip.
 But if you are honest, how many units have you left that didn’t have ALL the screws properly in place.
 How many times have you left a unit where one of them is so stripped out that the screw was doing nothing?